Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Is it Helen Clark still?

-Your current government are cunts, aren't they?
+No, your current government are cunts, aren't they?

 Yeah.

-and they sit on either side
+And they sit on either side.

-guys a cabin is on fire
+Guys, a cabin is on fire.

-sometimes like I write these things
+sometimes I write these things and I'm like

-yeah crazy anyway so here's something else
+so here's something else

-and yeah and next to my room was
+and next to my room was a

 and also

-you were talking for so long
+you were talking for so long before I realized you were talking about me

-Oh, I literally did that.
+I literally did that

 So it's on fire.